SystemsApproach/7E/introduction/statmux.rst

 Networks are a shared resource, carrying traffic between different pairs of hosts, on behalf of many applications and users.
-This means we need a strategy for *multiplexing* individual resources—e.g., switches and links—among those many traffic flows traversing those resources.
+This means we need a strategy for *multiplexing* network resources—the links and switches that make up the network—among those many traffic flows traversing those resources.
 At an intuitive level, multiplexing can be explained by analogy to a timesharing computer system, where a single physical processor is shared (multiplexed) among multiple jobs, each of which believes it has its own private processor.
-Similarly, data being sent by multiple users can be multiplexed over the physical links that make up a network.
+Similarly, data being sent by multiple users can be multiplexed over the physical links and switches that make up a network.

 This section explores the options typically adopted by networks, settling on *statsitical multiplexing* as the strategy we will employ